 - Calf Stretching (Flexibilty improvement of adjacent joints): Unnecessary motion or stress through the midfoot can be decreased by stretching the calf muscle (gastrocsoleus complex and heel cord)

-- Off Loading: Decreasing the load through the midfoot by using assisting devices such as a cane, knee walker, or crutches may be helpful in the short-term if the symptoms have flared up.
+- Off Loading: Decreasing the load through the midfoot by using assistive devices such as a cane, a knee walker, or crutches may be helpful in the short-term if the symptoms have flared up.

 This type of surgery requires strong fixation and a period of non-weight bearing (or limited weight bearing) for 6-8 weeks.

 - Deep Vein Thrombosis (DVT or Blood clot)

 - Pulmonary embolism (PE)